Who the Hell is Jürgen Furian & Andreas Tschas?

 Keep doing well my friends.

 Jason Weber is a Software Professional, Founder of Flow House™ and Founding Member of Flow Enterprises LLC.
-He’s worked for Amazon, HP and Intel Corporation with four issued patents in the digital product space.
+He’s worked for Amazon, HP and Intel Corporation with several issued patents in the digital product space.
 Writer/editor for The Silicon Valley Post.
 He’s into practical Zen, the Flow State, High-Tech & the Hustle.

 Feel free to reach out directly: firstname.lastname@example.org